 A curious neighbourhood that, from its pubs and the sculpted beards I see around, seems to have become a sort of hipster-ish haven despite the rows of dull, slightly unloved, suburban family terraces and semis.

 Later Passepartout and I walk into Bristol centre, past candy coloured houses perched high above us on sheer faced hills, via a route taking in the Clifton Suspension Bridge (another shaky history lesson of mine, this time of Brunel’s towering Victorian engineering achievements).
-Then the prepossessing Georgian buildings and cafes in the student area: so ‘nice’ and middle class your teeth start to ache.
+Then the prepossessing Georgian buildings and cafes in the student area of Clifton: so ‘nice’ and middle class your teeth start to ache.

 My travelling companion had wanted to see the edgy side of the city, mapped out on Massive Attack records listened to two thousand miles away at university in the bars of the Zefxidos area in Thessaloniki.